Raymond Hyde: Resurrection Dalek, 'Dale'

 How it was done...

 Raymond was not happy with the first eyestalk he made, so decided to build another one.
 In the photo, the lower one is the new version.
 It was made in a slightly different way.
 The disks were countersunk, rather than separated by spacers.
-Small holes were made in the disks for the wires to pass through at side of internal threaded bar.
+Small holes were made in the disks for the wires to pass through at the side of the central threaded bar.